%load_ext autoreload

-2. Eotvos Correction#
+2. Eotvos correction#

 The Eotvos correction is a necessary correction to apply for any gravity surveys conducted on a moving platform, such as a ship or airplane.
 The correction accounts for the relative motion between the vehicle and the Earth’s surface, which generates an additional centrifugal force known as the Eotvos effect.
+We offer several methods of computing the correction, which we show here, generally from simpliest to most complex.

 [1]:

-%load_ext autoreload
+# %load_ext autoreload

-%autoreload 2
+# %autoreload 2

 import pandas as pd